agilecrm/rest-api/README.md

 Method: POST

 	- Creates a new ticket.
-	- All field are mandatory .
+	- All fields are mandatory.

 ### Acceptable request Representation: